What Is a Simple Contract?

 4. Specify That Everything’s Been Read and Approved Of

-This would be the part where you specify that all concerned parties have thoroughly read the contract and have consensually given their approval to it.
+This would be the part where you specify that all concerned parties have thoroughly read the business contract and have consensually given their approval to it.
 A step like this should not be neglected since this is quite useful in the case of litigation: parties would then be able to claim that they were not made aware of any terms and conditions in such an event.

 5. Include a Part Where The Parties Can Sign

-The last part would include providing an area where all of the concerned parties can sign the document.
+The last part would include providing an area where all of the concerned parties can sign the legal document.
 This act is typically done in the presence of an attorney, who can attest to the legally-binding nature of it all.